This Vegan Chickpea Tuna Salad Recipe is a close vegan replacement to actual tuna salad. It’s tangy, thick and makes a delicious and healthy sandwich.

-Refrigerate the vegan chickpea tuna salad when you are done with it.
-Keep it in a container that has a tightfitting lid.
+Refrigerate the leftovers when you are done with it.
+Keep it in a container that has a tight fitting lid.
 It will last 3-4 days in the fridge and, in some cases, even longer.
-Just look it over and make sure there is no mold, and it smells good.
-If you notice any strange odors, then it’s begun to spoil and should be tossed.
 Thankfully, you can whip up a new batch in minutes.

-- 1/4 cup Chickpea Liquid saved from can
+- ¼ cup Chickpea Liquid reserved from can

 - 1 Individual Stalk Celery thinly diced